Stéphane Sessègnon

-Stéphane Sessègnon (born 1 June 1984) is a Beninese professional footballer who plays for Sirens F.C. in the Maltese Premier League.
-He is a Benin international, having represented the nation at the 2008, 2010 and 2019 editions of the Africa Cup of Nations.
-Sessègnon plays a variety of positions as a forward, a winger and as a midfield offensive playmaker.
-He is Benin's all-time top scorer and appearance maker with 24 international goals in 83 matches.
+Stéphane Sessègnon (born 1 June 1984) is a Beninese former professional footballer.
+He represented Benin international at the 2008, 2010 and 2019 editions of the Africa Cup of Nations.
+Sessègnon played in a variety of positions as a forward, a winger and as a midfield offensive playmaker.
+He is Benin's all-time top scorer and appearance maker with 24 international goals in 88 matches.

 Club career

 Early career

 Sessègnon began his career in Cotonou with Benin Premier League side Requins de l'Atlantique, which means the Sharks of the Atlantic in French.
 After spending only a year in the club's senior team, he moved to France to join Créteil, based in the Parisian suburbs, where he joined fellow international Noël Séka.
 Sessègnon made his debut on the opening match day of the 2004–05 Ligue 2 season against Stade Reims as a substitute in a 2–1 defeat.
 He scored his first goals on 14 January 2005, a brace in a span of four minutes, in a 3–0 win over Gueugnon.
 Though Créteil finished in 15th position, Sessègnon was labelled a revelation as he was the primary bright spot in helping the club escape relegation.